-- 1. Completion of the Test of Essential Academic Skills administered through Assessment Technologies Inc. during the spring of each year, with a score of 58.7 percent or above given first priority for admission into clinical nursing courses. - 2.
+- Completion of the Test of Essential Academic Skills administered through Assessment Technologies Inc. during the spring of each year, with a score on the proficient level or above given first priority for admission into clinical nursing courses. - 2.
 Overall grade-point average of at least 2.75 for admission to the clinical courses. - 3.
 Personal interview with the chair of the Division of Nursing. - 4.
 Grades of C- or better in all science courses.